paulashby/readme-generator/README.md

   ## Questions

   Feel free to [email me](mailto:paul@primitive.co?subject=README%20Generator%20query%20from%20GitHub) with any queries.
 If you'd like to see some of my other projects, my GitHub user name is [paulashby](https://github.com/paulashby).

-  ## Demonstration
- Here is a [demonstration video](https://watch.screencastify.com/v/57yDMkGOguk4khiYuvX1) showing the generation of the [sample README.md](./sample/README.md).